 Water sports activities:

-Windsurfing, Sea kayak, Stand-Up, Paddle Surfing, Snorkeling
+Windsurfing, Sea kayak, Stand-Up, Paddle Surfing and Snorkelling

-if you have time you don’t need much money to come and visit but you’ll be lying at the beach all holiday.
+if you have time you don’t need much money to come and visit but you’ll be lying on the beach all holiday.
 The sea invites us to swim all day long.
-The water temperatures is even better than Biarritz, South of France.
-You need time and pacience to take undergoung, bus, Tuk-Tuk, several trucks, ferries and so on.
-And enjoying wild life is a must.
-There are plenty activities to be done in Koh Chang Archipelago such as boat tours, snorkeling in the coral reefs, fishing, walking to the waterfalls.
+The water temperatures are even better than Biarritz, South of France.
+You need time and patience to take the underground, bus, Tuk-Tuk, several trucks, ferries and so on.
+Enjoying wildlife is a must.
+There are plenty activities to be done in Koh Chang Archipelago such as boat tours, snorkelling in the coral reefs, fishing, walking to the waterfalls.

 There are elephants but not a proper camp willing to take good care of them.
 This island is also called “Elephant island”.
 ATM fees in Thailand this top is important.
 Any transaction will cost you around 6 EUR.
-Cash out all in one time.
+Cash out all at one time.
 I just realised when I was running off money!
 Rent a motorbike: it costs 150 Baht per day meaning 5 EUR per day.
 I didn’t as I would possibly could have an accident!
 I ask for a ride!
 Ask for help the locals and other travellers usually know what it takes to be away home and as a solo female traveller I’ve been through many difficult situations.
 It usually works.
 Or you can take the hard bit and run away.
-I would never forget the Turkish people when I spend 5 weeks in Istanbul and left in the middle of 20 lanes droped off the taxi on my way to Ataturk Airport carrying my 50 kilograms luggage.
-What do you do Ana?
+I would never forget the Turkish people when I spend 5 weeks in Istanbul and left in the middle of 20 lanes dropped off the taxi on my way to Ataturk Airport carrying my 50 kilograms luggage.
 Ask for help!

 It was nice to talk to people here.
 There are many Europeans that come to stay for good, others for several months in the island.
-I spoke to Americans, Australian citizens and there are tons of bacpackers travelling in Asia usually in Vietnam, Thailand and Cambodia but also to Indonesia and Papua Guinea.
-Others with more time had the chance to visit
+I spoke to Americans, Australian citizens and there are tons of backpackers travelling in Asia usually in Vietnam, Thailand and Cambodia but also to Indonesia and Papua Guinea.
+Others with more time had the chance to visit.